lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Touch Mode Setup

-Do the following to be able to use the touchmode of your screen:
+In order to use the Touch Mode on your screen:

 1. Connect the 5pin serial cable according to the manual of your mainboard
 2. Define a serial port in Marlin, to activate the port used by the TFT